-6.2 Partnering with Mana Whenua
+6.2 Ko te mahitahi ki te Mana Whenua Partnering with Mana Whenua

 For over a quarter of a century mana whenua and Greater Wellington have worked together.
 Te Pane Matua Taiao (Greater Wellington Regional Council) and our six mana whenua partners work together in a unique way.
 This partnership is important to us, as it ensures our partners can be recognised and supported in maintaining their role as kaitiaki (guardians) of their ancestral lands.